ayushnoori/apoe-glia/README.md

+# About
+> ## Effect of *APOE* Alleles on the Glial Transcriptome in Normal Aging and Alzheimer's Disease
-We investigated the differential effects of *APOE* alleles on the microglia and astrocyte transcriptome in the absence and presence of neuritic plaques (NPs) using bulk brain RNA-seq data from two large brain banks and performed follow-on experiments in *APOE* knock-in mice.
+> We investigated the differential effects of *APOE* alleles on the microglia and astrocyte transcriptome in the absence and presence of neuritic plaques (NPs) using bulk brain RNA-seq data from two large brain banks and performed follow-on experiments in *APOE* knock-in mice.

+<br><br>

-# **Setup**
+# Setup
 Install [R](https://www.r-project.org/) to run our code.
+<br><br>

-# **Website**
+# Website
 Our codebase is available at [ayushnoori.github.io/apoe-glia](https://ayushnoori.github.io/apoe-glia/) and below:

 ## APOE Genotype Analysis